lgommans/pspaceduel/README.txt

 +-=-=-=-=-=-=-=-=-=-=-=-=-=-+

 Install python3 and pygame for your platform.

-You can run a dummy singleplayer game (you can control only one craft) by setting SINGLEPLAYER = True
+Optionally install Pillow for loading animated GIFs used in some themes:
+  `pip3 install pillow` or `apt install python3-pil`

 For multiplayer:

- - There might be a server running on lucgommans.nl:9473
+ - The game will, by default, try to connect to lucgommans.nl:9473
- - Else you can start a server using:  python3 server.py The game requires only UDP port 9473 (by default)
+ - Else you can start a server using:  python3 server.py The game uses UDP port 9473

+Run in multiplayer with the default server:

+  python3 client.py

+Optionally add a host:port to connec to an alternative server.
+Or run a dummy singleplayer game (you can control only one craft):

-Run the client:  python3 client.py
+  python3 client.py --singleplayer

 Controls: